Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-09PyuqxekgU.md

 ### Transcript

-> um coming to consoles uh no uh we don't we have no plans for console at the moment um that may change in the future but it will probably most likely not change until at least uh 1.0 which is still years away so we are not even like like console are not on the table at the moment uh unfortunately uh both because like we have no idea how we would make the game run on console at the moment and because we don't have control to support in the game and yeah it do be like it do
+> coming to consoles, no, we don't we have no plans for console at the moment, that may change in the future but it will probably most likely not change until at least, 1.0 which is still years away so we are not even like like console are not on the table at the moment, unfortunately, both because like we have no idea how we would make the game run on console at the moment and because we don't have control to support in the game and yeah it do be like it do